dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

 $$
 In real implementations, pipelining introduces several constraints that limit the ideal model shown above.
 Pipeline hazards prevent the ideal pipeline behavior resulting in stalls.
 The three classes of hazards are structural hazards, data hazards, and control hazards.
 Luckily for the programmer, in modern CPUs, all classes of hazards are handled by the hardware.

-* **Structural hazards** are caused by resource conflicts.
+* **Structural hazards**: are caused by resource conflicts.
 To a large extent, they could be eliminated by replicating the hardware resources, such as using multi-ported registers or memories.
 However, eliminating all such hazards could potentially become quite expensive in terms of silicon area and power.

-* **Data hazards** are caused by data dependencies in the program and are classified into three types:
+* **Data hazards**: are caused by data dependencies in the program and are classified into three types:

   *Read-after-write* (RAW) hazard requires dependent read to execute after write.
 It occurs when an instruction x+1 reads a source before a previous instruction x writes to the source, resulting in the wrong value being read.
 CPUs implement data forwarding from a later stage of the pipeline to an earlier stage (called "*bypassing*") to mitigate the penalty associated with the RAW hazard.
 The idea is that results from instruction x can be forwarded to instruction x+1 before instruction x is fully completed.
 If we take a look at the example: